Latent Fingerprint Interoperability Survey

 - The current policy agreements among jurisdictions to permit the sharing, exchange and searching of latent fingerprints electronically

-The LFIOS is motivated in part by the need identified in the 2009 National Research Council report, Strengthening Forensic Science in the United States: A Path Forward:
+The survey was motivated in part by the need identified in the 2009 National Research Council report, Strengthening Forensic Science in the United States: A Path Forward: